mayankk2308/mkdatadetector/README.md

 }
 ```

 Note that automatic event name extraction may yield unexpected event names in rare cases.
 For concrete support, use the former function instead.

-Additionally, the *withEndDate* parameter is optional, and the event created would then default to being an hour long.
+Additionally, the __*withEndDate*__ parameter is optional.
+Not providing a value defaults the event to end after an hour.

 ### Examples